 Topics covered in both classes and residential programs can include:

-- An understanding of the Hawaiian Islands, both geographically and historically, including as our 50th State
+An understanding of the Hawaiian Islands, both geographically and historically, especially as our 50th State

-- Learning a simple Hula with students being encouraged to be creative in how they express themselves and the story of the Hula through the movements
+Learning simple Hula with students being encouraged to be creative in how they express themselves and the story of the Hula through the movements

 There can also be visual presentations through power point presentations.